3 Ways I've Changed Since Started as a Sex Blogging Superhero

 "The G‑spot" is just a slang term for a specific region of the internal clitoris, and I refuse to go into the semantics of calling it a "spot" more than I already have.

 The A‑spot, the posterior fornix, and the cervix are all part of what I consider the most underrated erogenous area.
 Clench, cum, repeat; it's my ultimate switch for mind-bending orgasms that turn me into a puddle of heart-eyes emojis.

 "But doesn't it hurt you when something is near your cervix?"
 Not necessarily.
 For the most part, things slide easily behind my cervix, so that's not a factor unless something rams it right away.

 It's also not a masochistic kink— it feels good to me.
 I understand that for many people with vaginas, a penis against the cervix hurts, but that doesn't mean that fingers or a thin toy stimulating the surrounding area are entirely off the table.

 I love the cervix so much that it's now part of my sex blogging tagline.

-I can’t think of a better niche for my blog than a.) reviews of toys that stimulate my cul-de-sac and cervix, or b.) sexy stories involving orgasms from cervical stimulation.
-That’s the one thing I can say for sure about the future of my blog.
+I can't think of a better niche for my blog than a.) reviews of toys that stimulate my cul-de-sac and cervix, or b.) sexy stories involving orgasms from huge insertions and cervical stimulation.
+That's the one thing I can say for sure about the future of my blog.